mcavallo/foundry-vtt-random-target/README.md

 2. Install the **latest version** of the module
 3. Delete the **Random Target** macro from your toolbar
 4. Import the macro again from the **Random Target** macro compendium

-# Settings

-The module has a settings page that you can use to customize the experience to your liking.
-Read more about it [here](https://github.com/mcavallo/foundry-vtt-random-target/wiki/Settings).

 # Supported Systems